duharts/cleanapp/README.md

    npm start

 This will launch the React frontend and the Node.js backend server, allowing you to access the full functionality of the Meal Tracking Application.

+To scan database you can useAWS CLI with code

+Use the scan command with a filter to get data for December 2024.
+Replace YourTableName with your actual table name:

+bash
+Copy code
+aws dynamodb scan \
+  --table-name YourTableName \
+  --filter-expression "begins_with(created_at, :month)" \
+  --expression-attribute-values '{":month":{"S":"2024-12"}}' \
+  --output json > december_data.json

+This is for decemeber and is not tle specifice you need to update the table name to mealtracker
+- then recieve json and quickly manipulate in chatgpt ith JSON file OR you can do a CSV of entire table or period and then coujnt in GPT